 There are a lot more rules and conditions, but this is only a beginner’s guide intended to give you an overview of how CGT works that is relevant for most people.
-For all the detailed rules, conditions and scenarios you could possibly think of (and more), go to the ATO’s website and click on a bunch of links until you find what you’re looking for – good luck.
+For all the detailed rules, conditions and scenarios you could possibly think of (and more), check out the ATO’s website.

 One last thing.
 If you purchase a house and rent it out immediately, then the purchase cost that you use in your cost base calculation is (generally) the amount you paid for it.
 However if the date you are taken to have acquired the property (I’ll just call it acquisition date) is long after you purchased it, then you can work out how much it was worth at that point with the help of a licensed valuer.
 The valuation you get is the amount you use to calculate your cost base, which is hopefully a lot more than the purchase price (you want to maximise the cost base to pay less tax, remember?).
 A valuer can look through historical data to work out the market value of your property at the time, so you really only need to get the valuation done when you’re selling and have a need to calculate CGT for your next tax return.

 The capital gains calculation excludes plant and equipment